 Teachers: Meditators stay in touch with Ven.
-Ajahn Tippakorn and Mae Chee Brigitte.
+Ajahn Tippakorn.
 Ajahn is the abbot, in his end-30s.
 He speaks English quite well.
-Otherwise Mae Chee Brigitte will translate.
-She is Austrian and speaks German, English and Thai.
-Mae Chee will be in reach most of the time for anyone in need of help or instructions.
 Ajahn talks select Dhamma subjects on some evenings.
 Possibility to ask questions.

 Rules: 5 Silas will be expected, 8 Silas are possible.
 Clothes should be white, comfortable and appropriate (no shorts or sleeveless t-shirts, in case clothes can be bought or rented in the center).
 Keeping silent is optional, although there is a general atmosphere of quiet mindfulness.
 There is only one meal during the day.